m-a-x-c/powershell-crypter/README.md

 4. **🎯 Execution on Target System**: Run the generated PowerShell script or executable on the target system.
 It will decrypt and execute the payload automatically.

-## 🔐 Security Considerations

-- This tool is for educational and legitimate usage only.
-Users are responsible for adhering to legal guidelines and obtaining necessary permissions when handling and distributing payloads.
-- Keep the encryption key and IV secure.
-If these are compromised, the encryption of your payload can be reversed.
-- Regularly update your encryption methodology to stay ahead of security software detection capabilities.

 ## 💖 Acknowledgments

 - This script utilizes built-in PowerShell and .NET Framework capabilities for encryption and file handling.